-Based on discussions in 2015 with OLE at GARFO the surfclam and ocean quahog fishery is characterized as being generally compliant with the rules.
+Based on discussions with OLE at GARFO the surfclam and ocean quahog fishery is characterized as being generally compliant with the rules.
 Staff noted that there is little incentive to cheat on the quota rules because there is an excess of quota available compared to what is landed each year.
 The number of dockside inspections carried out by OLE officers is guided by priorities established on the basis of OLE knowledge of the fishery and the level of compliance.
 NMFS employs a multitude of cross-checking systems to ensure that all reporting requirements are being met.
 The Analysis and Program Support Division of GARFO cross checks various components of the system, as does the Information Resource Management Office.
 To determine whether sanctions are consistently applied and providing effective deterrence it is critical to understand the level of enforcement relative to the number and types of violations.
+This issue will be further explored with NMFS OLE in the September 2021 site visit for this re-assessment.